harishankar123456/arcade-games/README.md

 # Arcade Games 🎮

-A professional, easy-to-use collection of classic arcade-style games implemented in Python using the Turtle graphics module.
-This repository is ideal for learning, teaching, or simply enjoying simple retro games with a modern Python twist.
+A simple collection of classic arcade-style games implemented in Python using the Turtle graphics module.
+This repository is ideal for learning.

 ## Games Included